AntonC9018/Dungeon-Hopper-Docs/docs/decorators.md

 ### Some new terminology on methods:

-1. `be<Something>` methods refer to applying that something on the object after a series of checks that are able to interfere with that, not allowing the effects.
+1. `be<Something>` methods refer to applying that something on the entity after a series of checks that are able to interfere with that, not allowing the effects.
 For example, `beAttacked` does the attack after going through a series of handlers, e.g. blocking some of the damage, or stopping the event from propagating completely, e.g. by being invincible.
 2. `do<Something>` methods refer to applying the action on a previously unknown object.
-For example, `doAttack` method on `World` calculates which entity is going to be targeted and calls `beAttacked` on that enemy.
+For example, `doAttack` method on `World` calculates which entity is going to be targeted and calls `beAttacked` on those entities.
 3. `apply<Something>` methods refer to those methods which call `do<Something>` on `World`.
 4. `execute<Something>` is the same as the first one, except it is that object that does the action, that is, it is not the subject of the action.
-Foe example, `executeAttack`.
+Foe example, `executeAttack` would make the entity try to do an attack.

 ### How to use the decorators